easypanel-io/website/docs/05-templates/openproject/index.md

 ## Benefits

-- Data Sovereignty: OpenProject allows users to take control of their data and protect their privacy in a secure environment.
-Users have full control and 100% data ownership, knowing where their data is stored and what happens to it.
-- System and Network Security: OpenProject offers the highest level of security and protection of data with features such as HTTPS encryption, password security, two-factor authentication, and session runtime definition.
-- Free and Open-Source Software (FOSS): OpenProject is free and open-source software, giving users the freedom to run, share, study, and modify it without limitations.
-It is licensed under GNU GPL v3.
+- Efficient Project Management: OpenProject offers efficient classic, agile, or hybrid project management in a secure environment.
+It is designed to make your teams' working lives easier, more productive, and more enjoyable.
+- Data Sovereignty: With OpenProject, you have full control over your data.
+It offers the highest standards in data security and privacy, ensuring that your data is protected and secure.
-- Peace of Mind Hosting in the EU: With OpenProject's Enterprise Cloud, data is stored on secure servers within the EU.
-The data center and network architecture are designed to meet the needs of highly security-conscious organizations.
+- Hosting in the EU: OpenProject offers peace of mind hosting in the EU.
+Your data is stored on secure servers within the EU, meeting the needs of highly security-conscious organizations.

 ## Features

+- Project Management: OpenProject is your base for classic, agile or hybrid project management.
+It allows you to organize your own tasks and assign tasks to a teammate, providing all the information in one place.
-- Project Planning and Scheduling: OpenProject allows users to create and visualize project plans with shared timelines.
-It helps analyze required activities and create detailed plans to deliver project deliverables on time.
+- Project Planning and Scheduling: With shared timelines, OpenProject enables you to activate the experience and creativity of your entire team to collaboratively create and visualize your project plan.
-- Agile, Scrum & Kanban: OpenProject supports agile project management and methodologies such as Scrum and Kanban.
-It provides the perfect tool for agile teams to build, measure, and learn with each iteration.
+- Agile, Scrum & Kanban: OpenProject supports agile project management and methodologies such as Scrum and Kanban, helping agile teams to deliver better and faster.
-- Team Planner: OpenProject's team planner allows users to visually assign tasks to team members in a weekly or bi-weekly calendar.
-It helps plan team activities and provides a better perspective on the topics the team is working on.
+- Team Planner: OpenProject includes a team planner feature that allows you to visually assign tasks to team members in a weekly or bi-weekly calendar.

 ## Links